PrEP (Pre-Exposure Prophylaxis)

 - having sex with somebody who is from a country with high rates of HIV

-PrEP may not be suitable if you:
+PrEP may also not be suitable if you:

 - have kidney disease